RoboticsBrno/RB3rt/docs/ev3cxx_sensor-class.rst

         if (color_value == COLOR_BLACK)
         {
-             // senzor on black color
+             // sensor on black color
         }